Quansight-Labs/uarray/uarray/README.md

 - Symbol contructor functors (these take in Python values as arguments)

+  - Value(value: Any) -> C/Content
   - Expression(name: str) -> C/Initializer
   - SubstituteStatements(fn: typing.Callable[[ast.AST, ...], C/Initializer, ...])
     -> C/Callable[(Statement, ...), C/Initializer, ...]
   - SubstituteIdentifier(fn: typing.Callable[[Identifer], C/Initializer, ...])
     -> C/Initializer

+### Conclusions

+This is a large system and on the face of it seems rather convulated.
+Some of this comes out of the ambiguity of the answer to "What is an array?"

+Sometimes, we know if any array is a scalar of it is not.
+In that case, we can apply the Mathematics of Array definitions of operations to